DiboraEyasuE/solar-challenge-week0/README.md

 ## Situational Overview

 As an analytics engineer at MoonLight Energy Solutions, a consultancy firm specializing in data-driven insights for the energy sector, the analysis aims to:
-  * Identify key events affecting solar irradiance which is a key element for solar installation decade.
+  * Identify key events affecting solar irradiance which is a key element for solar installation.
-  * Measure the impact of these events on price changes.
+  * Measure the impact of these environmental variables on the long and short term solar project i,plementation.
   * Provide clear, data-driven insights to guide investment strategies and policy development

 ## Data